alussos/ml-oct-22/day3.md

 - [Pod app data](https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/app_data.csv)

 # Linear regression practice
-Work with a partner and build a linear regression.
+Work with a partner and build a linear regression on the doctor's visit data.
 Try to tune it.
 Make visual plots wherever helpful.
 Discuss results and we'll share as a class.

 # Python warm up problems
 1. Create a list of 10+ restaurants and assign to a global variable